-Figure 12 Bleed air duct with brown stain compared to a clean fain air duct on an Airbus A320.
+Fig. 12 - Bleed air duct with brown stain compared to a clean fan air duct on an Airbus A320

 Ducting further downstream shows a black dry cover.
-The reason for the change in color seems to result from the different air temperatures: 400 °C at engine outlet and 200 °C further downstream behind the precooler.
-Figure 13 shows bleed air duct of a Boeing 737 with black oil residue inside.
+The reason for the change in color seems to result from the different air temperatures: 400°C at engine outlet and 200°C further downstream behind the precooler.
+Fig. 13 shows a bleed air duct of a Boeing 737 with black oil residue inside.

-Figure 13 Engine oil colors bleed air duct black.
-Picture source: Video: https://vimeo.com/groups/617439/videos/345959025.
+Fig. 13 - Engine oil colors bleed air duct black (it is not just dark) from a Boeing 737.
+Picture source: Video: https://vimeo.com/groups/617439/videos/345959025

 The water extractor is a part of the air conditioning pack.
-Figure 14 shows the Airbus A320 water extractor.
+Fig. 14 shows the Airbus A320 water extractor, which is part of the air conditioning packs.
 The inlet of the water extractor is covered with black oily residue because the temperature is even lower at this point.

-Figure 14 Engine oil residue accumulates in water extractor.
-The schematic on the right is from Airbus 1999.
+Fig. 14 - Engine oil residue accumulates in the water extractor.
+The schematic on the right is from [17]